cr3datatech/llm_engineering_cr3datatech/SETUP-PC.md

 - Open **Anaconda Prompt** (search for it in the Start menu)
 - Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\llm_engineering` using the actual path to your llm_engineering project root directory.
 Do a `dir` and check you can see subdirectories for each week of the course.
 - Create the environment: `conda env create -f environment.yml`
+- **If you get an ArchiveError issue, then this is caused by the Windows 260 character limit - see gotcha number 3 at the top**
-- Wait for a few minutes for all packages to be installed - in some cases, this can literally take 20-30 minutes if you've not used Anaconda before, and even longer depending on your internet connection.
+- Wait for a few minutes for all packages to be installed - in some cases, this can literally take 30 minutes if you've not used Anaconda before, and even longer depending on your internet connection.
 Important stuff is happening!
 If this runs for more than 1 hour 15 mins, or gives you other problems, please go to Part 2B instead.
 - You have now built an isolated, dedicated AI environment for engineering LLMs, running vector datastores, and so much more!
 You now need to **activate** it using this command: `conda activate llms`

 You should see `(llms)` in your prompt, which indicates you've activated your new environment.